Mount Olivet Cemetery (Wheat Ridge, Colorado): History

 In 1871, the first tram service from Denver was by horse-drawn trams.
 In 1886, they were replaced by electric trams.
 The route from Denver to Golden was known as the “Wishbone” Route and was luxury, comfort, and speed.
 In 1891, Bishop Matz announced that Old Calvary Cemetery had been condemned by the city of Denver and proclaimed that Catholics should use Mount Olivet Cemetery for burials.
 The Union Pacific Railroad agreed to build a funeral car, special funeral train, and a depot near the cemetery.
 The charge for roundtrip was fifty cents.

 Colorado's largest and most deadly influenza outbreak arrived on or about September 20, 1918.
 It did not take long for it to spread throughout the state.
 On October 7, a statewide advisory was posted to close public places and gatherings.
 By October 16, people were prohibited from entering Colorado by rail or horseback.
 People coming from other states were quarantined at least two days at all of the borders.
 All schools and government offices were closed for weeks and weeks.
 This pandemic was the largest outbreak in recorded history, spanned from 1918 to 1925.
 Victims of the outbreak are buried in many locations at Mt.
 Olivet cemetery including Sections 12, 14, 22, and 26.

 Gallagher Memorial Chapel, dedicated in 1939, “stands guard” over the entire Mt.
 Olivet Cemetery.
 Mary J. Gallagher donated the chapel as a mausoleum for the Bishops and Archbishops of Denver, in memory of her husband “Reddy” Gallagher.
-Reddy was a red-headed, colorful boxer and wrestler who was a major proponent of the sport of boxing in Denver and had a long career as a sports columnist for The Denver Post.
+Reddy Gallagher was a red-headed, colorful boxer and wrestler who was a major proponent of the sport of boxing in Denver and had a long career as a sports columnist for The Denver Post.

 Mt.
 Olivet succeeded Mt.
 Calvary, the first Catholic cemetery in Denver, located at 900 York Street, which is now part of Cheesman Park and the Denver Botanic Gardens.
 After Mt.
 Olivet became the principal Catholic cemetery, Mt.
 Calvary was closed.
 In 1950, the land of Mt.
 Calvary Cemetery was sold by the Archdiocese of Denver to the City of Denver with the provision that it would not be used for commercial purposes, and that the city would pay the expenses of reinterring the bodies from Mt.
 Calvary to Mt.
 Olivet.